orlaophelie/orlaophelie/README.md

 - 👀 I’m interested in Basket ball & Coding
 - 🌱 I’m currently learning at World Mission high school
 - 💞️ I’m looking to collaborate on school projects
 - 📫 How to reach me?
-Just text me on my e-mail
+Just e-mail me
-- ⚡ Fun fact: ..I once fell in a sauce pan full of beens and instead of crying,i ate them!!!!

 <!---
 orlaophelie/orlaophelie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.